Eden Valley Railway: 1862 to 1923: NER

 Soon after opening the amalgamation of the railway into the Stockton and Darlington Railway along with the South Durham and Lancashire Union Railway and Frosterley and Stanhope Railway was sanctioned by an Act of Parliament on 30 June 1862.
 The following year the Stockton and Darlington merged into the North Eastern Railway, and the Eden Valley line too became part of that larger system.

 During the construction of the railway, in 1861, an act of Parliament was passed that would increase the importance of the Eden Valley Line.
 This was the act permitting the construction of the Cockermouth, Keswick and Penrith Railway, which by 1865 had been opened.
 It connected to the Cockermouth and Workington Railway, and hence the ports and industrialised iron-rich regions of the west Cumbrian coast (Workington, Whitehaven) were linked to the Lancaster and Carlisle line (operated by the London and North Western Railway) near Penrith close to the Eden Valley's own junction.
 This made the Eden Valley line a route of choice for transport of materials between the north east and north west of England.
 Permission to build a connection allowing trains from the north to run directly onto the Eden Valley line was obtained in 1862, and the new section opened in 1863, along with a new station for Clifton (renamed Clifton Moor in 1927) on the chord.
 Eden Valley passenger trains now ran via this northern track, and had running powers on the L&CR line, now going to Penrith.
 After 1874 the southern chord was abandoned.

 During the 1870s the Settle and Carlisle Railway was being constructed, which also ran through the upper Eden Valley.
 West of the station in Appleby in Westmorland a junction with the Eden Valley railway was built allowing trains travelling north to cross onto the westbound Eden Valley line.
 Further west the Settle line crossed over the Eden Valley line.

 1923 to 1948: LNER

-Between 1923 and 1948 the line was part of the London and North Eastern Railway.
+In 1923, the Eden Valley Railway was grouped into the London and North Eastern Railway in accordance with the Railways Act 1921.
+On September 1, 1927, then Clifton station was given its current name, Clifton Moor station.
+This was to differentiate itself from Clifton and Lowther station, a part of the London Midland and Scottish Railway.

+In 1936, the route going through Redhills to Penrith was removed, thereby limiting all future freight to transporting local goods.